Feature #1597

 Oh right, I forgot about this.
 Thanks.

-#11 Updated by Knödlseder Jürgen almost 9 years ago
+#11 Updated by Knödlseder Jürgen about 9 years ago

 I’m in the process to merge the change in, yet I was thinking about another possibility.